 I am not alone.

-It is estimated that 60 million Americans suffer from insomnia.
+It is estimated that 60 million Americans suffer from sleepless nights.
 It can be easy to brush lousy sleep off as being normal, but the truth is that inadequate sleep can lead to other problems in our lives.
 In addition to reduced concentration, agitation, and headaches, poor sleep can also play a role in chronic disease, immune health and depression.

-How Do Essential Oils Help You Sleep?
+How Do Essential Oils Support Healthy Sleep?

 Aromatherapy helps to reach the parts of the brain that influence our moods and energy.
 This can help to relax the mind as well as the body.